crs4/bbmri-it-school-tutorials/07-tutorial-fair-workflows/workflow_best_practices.md

     git push
     ```

-> 💡 There are different conventions on how to structure the repository layout.
-In the Galaxy world, a valid and frequently used layout is the IWC (<https://github.com/galaxyproject/iwc>).
-This is what we assume to use in this tutorial.
+> 💡 There are different conventions on how to structure the repository layout,
+> often specific to the particular workflow type.
+In the Galaxy world, a
+> valid and frequently used layout is the IWC
+> (<https://github.com/galaxyproject/iwc>).
+This is what we assume to use in
+> this tutorial.

 ### Versioning best practices